Planning a Trip to Alaska

 Non-Native residents manifest pride and independence in their own ways.

-This is evident in the motto on state license plates, “Alaska – The Last Frontier,” and on a sign I came spotted a small town claiming, “Where the road ends and life begins.”
+This is evident in the motto on state license plates, “Alaska – The Last Frontier,” and on a sign in a small town that proclaimed, “Where the road ends and life begins.”